aedecano/nanopore_amr_pipeline/README.md

 ## Features
 1. Modular DSL2 pipeline with process-specific scripts

-2. Species classification via GTDB-Tk, Kraken2, FastANI
+2. Species classification via GTDB-Tk and Kraken2

 3. AMR gene detection using Abricate (ResFinder only)